-Over the last couple of years, CBD (Cannabidiol) has taken off big time.
+Over the last couple of years, CBD products (Cannabidiol) has taken off big time.
 With many people swearing by its benefits, ease of availability, lack of unpleasant side effects and a relatively low-cost alternative to pharmaceuticals; some have begun to wonder about taking it one step further as a non-addictive wellbeing enhancer.

 Animals – The UK has long been acknowledged as a nation of pet lovers and since many of our treasured furry companions share similar anatomical, physiological and even emotional characteristics to their human counterparts, what about extending the use of CBD to this part of our extended family?